Updated May 2023 with the closure of Confetti and opening of Rockit Cafe, both in Creekside.

 Check out their cold-pressed juices, smoothies, meals and desserts packed with superfoods (which taste really, really great!).
-For breakfast, indulge in banana, buckwheat pancakes or a smoothie bowl topped with granola, caramel cashew cream, raspberry crumbs, hemp seeds, coconut and lime zest.
+For a healthy start to the day, indulge in banana, buckwheat pancakes or a smoothie bowl topped with granola, caramel cashew cream, raspberry crumbs, hemp seeds, coconut and lime zest.
 While you’re there, grab lunch to go.
 Their Green Mo’ Wrap is a great choice, especially when paired with their decadent Liquid Gold dressing.

 The owners of The Green Moustache walk the walk when it comes to healthy living.
-Co-owner Nicolette Richer will be running and cycling from Victoria, BC to St. John’s, Newfoundland to raise awareness about their mission to reverse 22 million cases of chronic disease by 2030 through the power of healthy eating.
+Co-owner Nicolette Richer recently ran and cycled from Victoria, BC to St. John’s, Newfoundland to raise awareness about their mission to reverse 22 million cases of chronic disease by 2030 through the power of healthy eating.

 Hundo-P The Smoothie Bar